About Execution Policies

 To get the execution policy set for a particular scope, use the Scope

 For example, the following command gets the execution policy for the CurrentUser scope:

 Get-ExecutionPolicy -Scope CurrentUser

-If you set the execution policy for the local computer (the default) or the current user, the change is saved in the registry and remains effective until you change it again.
+If you set the execution policy for the scopes LocalMachine or the CurrentUser, the change is saved in the registry and remains effective until you change it again.

-If you set the execution policy for the current process, it is not saved in the registry.
-It is retained until the current process and any child processes are closed.
+If you set the execution policy for the Process scope, it's not saved in the registry.
+The execution policy is retained until the current process and any child processes are closed.

 Set-ExecutionPolicy -ExecutionPolicy <PolicyName>

 To set the execution policy in a particular scope:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 A command to change an execution policy can succeed but still not change the effective execution policy.